iamgbsmith/til/java/thread-dumps-on-linux.md

 # Thread Dumps On Linux

-Java thread dumps are useful to inspect the internal state of the JVM and determine whether any threads are deadlocked or what threads are spiking the CPU.
+Java thread dumps are useful to inspect the internal state of the JVM and determine whether any threads are deadlocked or spiking the CPU.
 A thread dump can be performed at the command line as follows:

 Get the process ID: